ambiot/documents/docs/source/ambd_arduino/AMB21/getting_started/ambd_getting_started.rst

 Afterwards, we will upload the compiled code to AMB21/AMB22.
 Please make sure AMB21/AMB22 is connected to your computer, then click :guilabel:`“Sketch” -> “Upload”`.

 The Arduino IDE will compile first then upload.
-During the uploading process, users are required to enter the upload mode of the board.
+Users are required to enter the upload mode of the board.
-Arduino IDE will wait 5s for DEV board to enter the upload mode.

 |ambd-get-start-14|

-To enter the upload mode, first press and hold the :guilabel:`UART_DOWNLOAD` button, then press the :guilabel:`RESET` button.
-If success, you should see the LED flashing on the DEV board.
+To enter upload mode, first press and hold the :guilabel:`UART_DOWNLOAD` , then press and release the :guilabel:`RESET` button, lastly release the :guilabel:`UART_DOWNLOAD`.
+There is a 5-seconds count down set as a reminder to enter the upload mode.

 |ambd-get-start-15|